 Anime genres can vary depending on the plot of the series or films.
 Some of the genres that these animations have are adventure, action, comedy, drama, fantasy, harem (anime that involves one male character and many female characters), historical, horror, mystery, magic, kids, shoujo (anime for young girls), shounen (anime for young boys), slice of life (naturalistic anime), among others.

-These are 5 anime series or films of different genres that talk about poverty:
+Listed below are anime series or films of different genres that talk about poverty.

 Binbou Shimai Monogatari (Poor Sisters Story)